schooloffp/schooloffp/_posts/2020-12-27-two-reasons-why-you-found-learning-haskell-hard.md

 solution n = sum $ [3,6..n-1] `union` [5,10..n-1]
 ```

 This looks very different from the previous solutions.
-The syntax is different and that is because Haskell's syntax is not inspired by C. This highlights how Haskell is different when it comes to the axis of syntax.
+The syntax is different and that is because Haskell's syntax is not inspired by C. **More importantly, this syntax is native to Haskell, and not just a style**.
+This highlights how Haskell is different when it comes to the axis of syntax.

 > An analogy:
 Imagine you understand British English, and you want to learn how to write American English.
 Such a task would be pretty straight forward since you can more or less apply the bulk of the knowledge you already have.
 What you will then need to learn consists of knowing where to tweak things like the grammar and spelling and idioms that are peculiar to American English.
 Now contrast that to learning how to write Russian.
 To do that successfully you will need to be able to set aside what you already know in English and be ready to pick up new grammar rules, new alphabets, new spellings, new idioms, etc.<br/><br/>